IRS Relief for First-Time Penalty Abatement & Reasonable Cause Penalty Abatement

 For example, let’s suppose you are working with an IRS agent, and they sent you a letter, fax, or email indicating an incorrect due date for a tax filing, and you relied on this advice and filed accordingly.
 As a result of this reliance, you were penalized.

-Remedying this situation is straightforward as long as you send a copy of the errant message within your abatement request.
+Remedying this situation is straightforward if you send a copy of the errant message within your abatement request.

 How to Complete Penalty Relief Due to Statutory Exception Request